cryostatio/cryostatio.github.io/guides/_subsections/create-an-automated-rule.md

   </li>
   <li>
       {% include howto_step.html
-        summary="<i>(Optional)</i> Adjust recording options"
+        summary="<i>(Optional)</i> Adjust rule parameters"
-        image-name="create-an-automated-rule-4.png"
+        image-name="create-an-automated-rule-4-220.png"
         caption="
-          Optionally set the recording options."
+          Optionally set the recording options and rule parameters." text="
-        text="
         <p>Maximum Size: The maximum size of recording data retained in the target application's recording buffer.
 Values less than 1 indicate no limit.</p>
         <p>Maximum Age: The maximum age of recording data retained in the target application's recording buffer.
 Values less than 1 indicate no limit.</p>
         <p>Archival Period: Time between copies of active recording data being pulled into Cryostat archive storage.
         Values less than 1 prevent data from being copied into archives - recordings will be started and remain only in target JVM memory.</p>
+        <p>Initial Delay: Time between rule creation and when the first archived copy should be transerred.
+Values less than 1 are treated as being equal to the <b>Archival Period</b> above.</p>
         <p>Preserved Archives: The number of recording copies to preserve in archives for each target application affected by this rule.
 Values less than 1 prevent data from being copied into archives - recordings will be started and remain only in target JVM memory.</p>

         <p>In the example image, the maximum recording age was set to 300 seconds and the archival period was set to a slightly shorter time period of 285 seconds.
-This overlap ensures that all of your flight recorder data is preserved in Cryostat's archives.</p>
+This overlap ensures that all of your flight recorder data is preserved in Cryostat's archives.
+The initial delay is set to 60 seconds however, so the first archive copy will be made 1 minute after the rule is created.
+The next copy will be made 5 minutes after that, the next another 5 minute later, etc.</p>
         "
       %}